samuelhbne/proxy-xray/README.md

 ### NOTE1

 - Please replace Dockerfile.amd64 with the Dockerfile.ARCH match your server accordingly.
-For example: Dockerfile.arm for 32bit Raspbian, Dockerfile.arm64 for 64bit Ubuntu for Raspberry Pi.
+For example: Dockerfile.arm for 32bit Raspbian, Dockerfile.arm64 for 64bit Ubuntu on Raspberry Pi.

 ## How to start proxy-xray container